KeepLearning2020/DailyStepAnalysis/README.md

 ## Introduction to the Project

+The data set is provided by Coursera welink.
+This device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 The purpose of this project is to analyze the provided data set and find out answers to assignments required as following.

 *Assignment Instructions:*